aksommerville/fullmoon4/README.md

 - [ ] verify: Non-adjacent maps with 'hero' must have an intervening 'saveto' on any possible path.
 - - Otherwise there's a map that could save to two different places depending on history.
 - [ ] Filter resources by qualifier, see src/tool/mkdata/packArchive.js
-- [ ] Translation.
+- [x] Translation.
-- [ ] Once saving works: Consider "Are you sure?" for New Game when a save file exists.
+- [x] Once saving works: Consider "Are you sure?" for New Game when a save file exists. ...not worth the trouble
 - [x] bigpc: Drop "-drivers" from config keys.
 Just "--video=glx,drm" etc should do. (check all makefiles)

 ### Full Maps